Best Self Improvement Books

 The 48 Laws of Power by Robert Greene

-Best-seller with over 1.2 million copies sold in America, The 48 Laws of Power teaches readers how to acquire power and avoid being manipulated by others.
-Basing his observations on relevant historical and contemporary figures of authority, Greene gives examples of how each law has been successful and how each has been a failure.
-He claims that power is amoral: neither good or evil.
-Further, to acquire power, you must always make those above you feel comfortably superior.
+A bestseller with over 1.2 million copies sold in America, The 48 Laws of Power teaches readers how to acquire power and avoid manipulation by others.
+Drawing from relevant historical and contemporary authority figures, Greene demonstrates how each law has succeeded and failed.
+He argues that power is amoral: neither good nor evil.
+Moreover, to acquire power, you must always ensure those above you feel comfortably superior.

-This book is unique because you’re free to read it in any order, indulging yourself in the laws that interest you most.
+This book offers unique flexibility—you can read it in any order, focusing on the laws that most interest you.

 5. Thinking, Fast and Slow by Daniel Kahneman